 The Museum District in Houston alone has six of the biggest art museums in Texas!

-People who have come to visit the museum speak highly of the different collections of contemporary and historical art displayed there.
+People who visit the museum speak highly of the different collections of contemporary and historical art displayed there.

 The High’s permanent collection alone counts to more than 15,000.
 What was once a stately home is now a well-regarded art museum in the Southeast.